How to Become a Dialysis Nurse

 To become an advanced practice nurse, RNs must first earn a bachelor’s degree.
 They then complete two to five years of additional study to earn a master’s degree or doctorate in nursing.

 When enrolling in a nursing school, it’s important to choose an accredited program.
-Both the National League for Nursing Accrediting Commission and the American Association of Colleges of Nursing offer searchable program directories on their websites.
+Both the Accreditation Commission for Education in Nursing and the American Association of Colleges of Nursing offer searchable program directories on their websites.

 Accredited nursing education programs include extensive hands-on experience in clinical settings.
 Newly certified RNs may complete an optional one-year residency to enhance their skills.
 All nurses are required to take a certain number of continuing medical education (CME) credits each year.